Advertiser Disclosure

 Unsubsidized Stafford Loans

-Unsubsidized Stafford loans accrue interest while in school, during grace periods and deferment periods.
-Students are not required to pay the accumulating interest during these periods, but if you choose not to pay, it will be added to the principle amount of your loan.
+An unsubsidized Stafford loan accrued interest while the borrower was in school, during grace periods and deferment periods.
+Students were not required to pay the accumulating interest during those periods, but if you chose not to pay, it was added to the principal amount of your loan.

 • No requirement to demonstrate financial need